waylonflinn/libris/README.md

 		return a + b
 	end

-If the above function is in a file in your `lib` directory (say `simple-math.lua`), you can do the following in one of your scripts.
+With the above function in a file in your `lib` directory (say `simple-math.lua`), you can do the following in one of your scripts.

 	return add(KEYS[1], KEYS[2])